KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Flight Attendant Training

-Dallas LEAD is one of 13 training facilities around the US where flight attendants complete their initial training, then return for short, annual refresher land and sea training.
-The training is regularly updated to address real world trends.
+Dallas LEAD is one of 13 training facilities around the US where flight attendants complete training that goes beyond the typical service you see in a cabin to include land and sea evacuation, emergency tool use, fire fighting, and self defense.
+They will return annually for short, refresher training that is regularly updated to address real world trends.

 ![](southwest-headquarters-tour-2026/raft-room.jpg)
+Sea evacuation training area.
 A 100 pound raft kit inflates to about 2x this height.
 The flight attendants are not required to be good swimmers.
 The life vest will do its job.

 ![](southwest-headquarters-tour-2026/fire-training.jpg)
-Demo of oxygen hood and methods of exinguishing fire.
+Fire fighting training area.
+Demo of an oxygen hood and methods of exinguishing fire.
 Flight attendants are taught to find the base of the fire.

 ![](southwest-headquarters-tour-2026/vintage-uniforms.jpg)
-Vintage uniforms...
-Southwest campus walls are covered in what must be thousands of pictures and momentos.
+These Vintage uniforms are among what must be thousands of pictures and momentos covering Southwest campus walls.

 ![](southwest-headquarters-tour-2026/pilot-uniform-shop.jpg)
 The pilot uniform shop.
 We later learned that sadly only 6% of Southwest pilots are women, which is in line with the industry as a whole.
 Southwest supports the Women in Aviation organization and would love to change that.

 ![](southwest-headquarters-tour-2026/plane-training.jpg)
+Our tour guide Glenn introducing us to a mockup plane used for training

 ![](southwest-headquarters-tour-2026/flight-attendance-fun.jpg)
-Flight attendants make it look easy.
-Tour participants volunteered to give the safety demonstration a try!
+It's not as easy as it looks.
+Tour participants volunteered to give the flight attendant safety demonstration a try!

 ![](southwest-headquarters-tour-2026/emergency-equipment.jpg)
 Flight attendants are required to test at a 100% mastery of emergency procedures and equipment.